-Principle 5 - Developing the entity's capacity, including the capability of its leadership and the individuals within it Comment Evidence The Constitution sets out clearly defined roles and responsibilities for the Chief Executive, Management Team and Councillors and how they will be put into practice.
-Constitution of the Council Customer Focus Reviews The council reviews its operations, performance and use of assets regularly to ensure continuous effectiveness.
-Identifying where partnership working can achieve added value is carried out via service reviews and benchmarking against other local authorities and commercial organisations to improve the use of resources. and Commissioning Reviews As reviews identify skills gaps, job descriptions are updated to develop and maintain an effective workforce.
-Policies are also updated to support and give clear guidance to managers and staff and to Job descriptions and job evaluation process. maintain the health and wellbeing of the workforce.
-HR Policies Investment in training, Apprenticeship Levy opportunities and an ELearning programme are utilised to develop staff at all levels.
-Management Team Minutes An extensive training plan is reviewed and agreed annually by Management team that identifies areas where training will be required during the year.
-This is informed by the corporate objectives, direction and projects identified for that year and the skills that are required to successfully deliver those outcomes.
-Cascade Learning Zone and E- Learning One to one meetings and Team meetings provide staff and managers with direction, development opportunities and an ongoing process for monitoring performance towards objectives.
-Corporate Training Programme The councils seven adopted behaviours are discussed at 1-2-1 meetings and examples of good behaviours reported to management team and publicised to all staff via Cascade.
-Training calendar on the intranet Councillors are required to attend relevant training to ensure they are equipped for particular roles, informed by a member survey and officer assessment.
-A training plan is undertaken after every local election to inform new Councillors of policies and help them deliver the Councils priorities effectively and efficiently.
-Councillor training Programme Corporate Training advertised as a Training Calendar on the intranet with staff able to book themselves onto sessions.
+Principle 5 - Developing the entity's capacity, including the capability of its leadership and the in Comment The Constitution acts out clearly defined rates and responsibilities for the Chief Evecutive Evidence Constitution of the Council The Constitution sets out clearly defined roles and responsibilities for the Chief Executive, Management Team and Councillors and how they will be put into practice.
+Constitution of the Council Management Team and Councillors and now they will be put into practice.
+Customer Focus Reviews The council reviews its operations, performance and use of assets regularly to ensure continuous and Commissioning effectiveness.
+Identifying where partnership working can achieve added value is carried out via Reviews service reviews and benchmarking against other local authorities and commercial organisations to T. C. improve the use of resources.
+Ignite Focus Groups As reviews identify skills gaps, job descriptions are updated to develop and maintain an effective Job descriptions and job workforce.
+Policies are also updated to support and give clear guidance to managers and staff and to evaluation process. maintain the health and wellbeing of the workforce. la contra out in training.
+Assurantia achie I accompany witing and an El coming programs are utilized to HR Policies Investment in training, Apprenticeship Levy opportunities and an ELearning programme are utilised to Management Teem Minutes develop staff at all levels.
+Management Team Minutes An extensive training plan is reviewed and agreed annually by Management team that identifies areas Cascade where training will be required during the year.
+This is informed by the corporate objectives, direction and projects identified for that year and the skills that are required to successfully deliver those Learning Zone and Eoutcomes.
+Learning One to one meetings and Team meetings provide staff and managers with direction, development On an area to Transition opportunities and an ongoing process for monitoring performance towards objectives.
+Corporate Training The councils seven adopted behaviours are discussed at 1-2-1 meetings and examples of good Programme behaviours reported to management team and publicised to all staff via Cascade.
+Training calendar on the bonaviouro reported to management team and publicious to all stair via edecade. intranet Councillors are required to attend relevant training to ensure they are equipped for particular roles, informed by a member survey and officer assessment.
+A training plan is undertaken after every local Councillor training election to inform new Councillors of policies and help them deliver the Councils priorities effectively Programme and efficiently.
+Corporate Training advertised as a Training Colondor on the intronet with staff ship to head Corporate Training advertised as a Training Calendar on the intranet with staff able to book themselves onto sessions.
 Apprenticeship Levy Training An ongoing Leadership and Management Training scheme at both Level 3 and Level 5 is undertaken as part of the Apprenticeship Levy scheme.
 ILM Training scheme